SimonBlanke/hyperactive-documentation/docs/api/basic_usage.md

 - **type:** `object`

-The 'optimizer'-argument accepts an instance of an optimization class or an optimization strategy that can be imported from Hyperactive.
+The 'optimizer'-argument accepts an instance of an optimization class that can be imported from Hyperactive.
 The "default" corresponds to the random search optimizer.
-The optimization classes are imported from `hyperactive.optimizers`, while the optimization strategies are imported from `hyperactive.optimizers.strategies`.
+The optimization classes are imported from `hyperactive.optimizers`.

 The imported optimization classes from hyperactive are different from the [optimization backend](https://github.com/SimonBlanke/Gradient-Free-Optimizers).
 They only accept optimizer-specific-parameters (no `search-space` or `initialize`).